'Maestro' Netflix Movie: Everything We Know So Far

 Maestro will be the first Netflix Original for Bradley Cooper as both an actor and a director.

-Cooper reportedly worked closely with the Bernstein estate to nail the details of this biopic.
+Cooper reportedly worked closely with the Bernstein estate to nail the details of the biographical drama.

 Carey Mulligan – Felicia Montealegre

-The Great Gatsby actress Carey Mulligan will act alongside Bradley Cooper’s Leonard Bernstein as Felicia Montealegre, the Chilean-born actress, and wife of Bernstein.
+The Great Gatsby actress Carey Mulligan will act alongside Bradley Cooper’s Leonard Bernstein as Felicia Montealegre, the Costa Rican actress, and wife of Bernstein.

 Maestro will be the third Netflix Original for Mulligan, after previously starring in the critically acclaimed titles Mudbound and The Dig.
 Mulligan is also well known for her role as Kathy in Never Let Me Go and Daisy Buchanan in The Great Gatsby.